gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

    ![Compare and pull request](https://docs.github.com/assets/cb-34106/mw-1440/images/help/pull_requests/pull-request-compare-pull-request.webp)

-1. Provide additional information and add reviewers.
+1. Provide additional information and if possible add reviewers.

    A pull request must be related to a JIRA issue, unless the changes are minor, for example, correcting a typo.
 If it is related to a JIRA issue, reference the JIRA issue in the title.

    A description that includes:

    - Links to the design files that you used

    - Relevant links to documentation outlining your work

    - A screenshot of a feature or fix you delivered

    - The following are extra but highly recommended:

      - A summary of changes and reasoning behind them

      - A TODO list of missing details on large pull requests

      - A list of open questions if there are any

      - (Optional) A video demonstration of the feature

    For more details, see [PR descriptions](#pr-descriptions).